minhnguyencrypted/minhnguyencrypted/README.md

 ## About me:
 `about_me = list(`

-- 2nd year SWE student @ RMIT VN
+- Highly-autodidactic 2nd year SWE student @ RMIT VN
 - Pythonist 🐍 and Rustacean 🦀
 - Love writing Server-side stuff using Flask framework
 - Curious about Web Security 🔒 and Vulnerabilties ⚠️